The Caine Mutiny (1954 film): Cast

-Script
+Pre-production

+Writing

 Herman Wouk had already adapted his novel as a stage play, The Caine Mutiny Court-Martial, which premiered on Broadway in January 1954 and ran for more than a year.
 The play was directed by Charles Laughton and was a critical as well as a commercial success.
-Wouk was initially selected to write the screenplay, but director Dmytryk thought his work was not successful.
+Wouk was initially selected to write the screenplay, but director Dmytryk was dissatisfied with his draft.
 He replaced the novelist with Stanley Roberts, an experienced screenwriter.
 Roberts later quit the production after being told to cut the screenplay so the film could be kept to two hours.
 The 50 pages worth of cuts were made by Michael Blankfort, who received an "additional dialog" credit.

 The film differs from the novel, which focused on the Keith character, who became secondary in the film.
 The film instead focuses on Queeg.
-Kramer "mollified the Navy" by modifying the Queeg characterization to make him less of a madman, as portrayed by Wouk, and more a victim of battle fatigue.
+Independent producer Stanley Kramer "mollified the Navy" by modifying the Queeg characterization to make him less of a madman, as portrayed by Wouk, and more a victim of battle fatigue.
 Studios did not want to purchase the film rights to Wouk's novel until cooperation of the U.S. Navy was settled.
-Independent producer Stanley Kramer purchased the rights himself for an estimated $60,000 – $70,000.
-The Navy's reluctance to cooperate led to an unusually long pre-production period of fifteen months.
-Principal photography took place between June 3 and August 24, 1953 under the initial working title of Authority and Rebellion.
+Kramer purchased the rights himself for an estimated $60,000 – $70,000.
+The Navy's reluctance to cooperate led to an unusually long pre-production period.